vitram/gibe/README.md

 This repository is created to find like-minded individuals.
 If you are interested in creating advanced business systems and developing this idea together, join us!

 ### How to Contribute

+I've created folders for each system in this repository.
+Each folder contains the following files:

+1. **requirements.md:** Describes the core system requirements.
+2. **architecture.md:** System architecture.
+3. **ai-features.md:** Features utilizing artificial intelligence to enhance the product.

+Join our Discord server.
+To contribute, create a Pull Request (PR).
+Feel free to message me on Telegram, Discord for any inquiries.

+Telegram:
+@vitram
+Discord:
+@drvitram

 1. **Fork the Repository:** Start by forking the repository on GitHub.
 2. **Clone the Project:** Clone the repository to your local machine.